RESPeRATE’s safety & efficacy was demonstrated in

 The randomized controlled study that won RESPeRATE it’s FDA-clearance for use without a prescription (OTC) demonstrated that slow breathing was the “active component” and a “dose-response.”

-Using RESPeRATE for only 45 minutes a week of slow breathing delivers a significant blood pressure reductions.
+Using RESPeRATE for only 45 minutes a week of slow breathing delivers significant blood pressure reductions.

 Using RESPeRATE more yields an even larger reduction.

-Four studies demonstrated the physiological mechanism of action behind RESPeRATE effects.
+Eight studies demonstrated the physiological mechanism of action behind RESPeRATE effects.
 See the scheme in the medical textbook Hypertension Primer .

-Beyond the 16 clinical studies in hypertension, independent researchers around the world have published more than 30 additional clinical studies demonstrating the various cardiopulmonary and neurological benefits of RESPeRATE.
+Beyond the 19 clinical studies in hypertension, independent researchers around the world have published more than 30 additional clinical studies demonstrating the various cardiopulmonary and neurological benefits of RESPeRATE.